schumbar/CMPE255_Team_Project/README.md

 - Enhanced resilience against supply chain disruptions through risk mitigation strategies.
 - Strengthened competitive advantage through technology-driven, efficient, and sustainable operations.

+### Project Deliverables

+Please see below for a list of deliverables that we plan to complete for this project.

+1. Project Plan: Document detailing the project's scope, objectives, methodology, and expected outcomes.

+2. Project Report: Document detailing what we learned from performing this project.
+This document will also include the results of our analysis and any conclusions we draw from them, as well as any related charts and plots.

+3. README.md: File which contains the project plan and details about deliverables.
+This file will also document how to use the Google Colab File, and details about the data used in the project.

+4. Google Colab Project File: A Google Colab Notebook File containing the code for the project.

+5. Dataset: Dataset containing the data that was used for this project.
+This dataset will be uploaded to the GitHub repository.

 ### Conclusion

 "Supply Chain Optimization and Automated Logistics Planning" is poised to be a cornerstone project that will streamline operations, foster sustainability, and enhance profitability.
 By harnessing data-driven insights and innovative technology, we can build a supply chain that is not just a logistical function, but a strategic asset.